 Further differences between these two accounts are explained in answers below.

 - What is the deadline for making a contribution?
-Contributions can be made up until the tax deadline, which is on or around April 15th depending on the year.
+Contributions can be made up until the tax deadline.
 You do have to specify which tax year you want your contribution to count for, though, if you do end up making a contribution after December 31st.

 There are two exceptions to the above rules: If you are a non-spouse of an inherited IRA, you may be required to take distributions right away; and if you are using the money from an IRA to make a first-time home purchase, pay for college, or another qualifying reason, you may take a penalty-free distribution.